-This tangy Orange Buttermilk Loaf Cake is the perfect dessert recipe for citrus season!
-It’s moist and tender and bursting with fresh orange flavor!
+This tangy Orange Buttermilk Loaf Cake is moist and tender and bursting with fresh orange flavor!
+If you’re an orange lover, this loaf cake needs to make your baking list!

 I’m a sucker for desserts of all kinds folks, but place a chocolate dessert and a citrus dessert in front of me and I’m choosing the citrus one every time.
 That fresh, tangy citrus flavor always steals my heart!

 I’ve shared a few delicious citrus recipes over the years here at the BHK.
-My Winter Citrus Mascarpone Tart was a favorite, as well as my Citrus Meltaways this past holiday season and a few mentioned below just before the recipe card.
+My Winter Citrus Mascarpone Tart was a favorite, as well as my Citrus Meltaways and a few mentioned below just before the recipe card.

 Today’s Orange Buttermilk Loaf Cake ranks right up there with my favorites!
 This loaf cake is moist, soft and fluffy and the added orange zest and buttermilk give it a tangy flavor you’re really going to enjoy.